 5. Eligibility requirements

 Proposals are submitted by the BIH host.
 BIH hosts can be either scientists of the Charité heading a CharitéCenter, an institute or a clinic, or scientists of the MDC heading a research area or a research team.
 The proposals are submitted respectively for the nominated BIH Visiting Professor and are correspondingly drawn up with her or him.
 The nominated BIH Visiting Professor has to be a leading scientist in the respective field of life and medical sciences.
-She or he can be employed in Germany or abroad or as well as she or he can be retired.
+She or he has to be able to demonstrate relevant scientific experiences and achievements, whereby in addition to common achievements in research and teaching performances in knowledge and technology transfer as well as provision of scientific infrastructure are given equal consideration.
+The nominated BIH Visiting Professor can be employed in Germany or abroad in the public or private sector or as well as she or he can be retired.

 2oriented on „R4“ career level in accordance with the Euoropean Commission´s definition.
 Cf. European Commission: Towards a European Framework for Research Careers.
 Brüssel 2011.
 Hyperlink